SIMPler realisation of Scalar Dark Matter: Thermal freeze out of Dark Matter in SIMP framework

 \subsection{SIMP scenario}

-Let us now turn to the SIMP realization of DM freeze out.
-SIMP mechanism can be achieved when $2\rightarrow 2$ annihilation to SM is suppressed and change in DM number density is mainly dictated within dark sector for example, by $3_{DM}\rightarrow 2_{DM}$ process.
-Given the fact that the DM has still to be in equilibrium in the early universe, the $2 \to 2$ interaction with SM can not be completely neglected.
-Actually, the scattering with the SM via the same $2_{DM} \to 2_{SM}$ interaction can still be sizeable enough even if the annihilation cross section is low due to the large SM number density.
-This helps the DM to keep up with equilibrium while not heating up the dark sector until the DM freezes out, following the inequality condition ~\cite{yonit}:
+SIMP mechanism can be achieved when $2_{\rm DM} \to 2_{\rm SM}$ annihilation to SM is suppressed and change in DM number density is mainly dictated within dark sector for example, by $3_{\rm DM}\rightarrow 2_{\rm DM}$ process.
+Given the fact that the DM still has to be in equilibrium with visible sector particles (SM particles) in thermal bath in the early universe for thermal freeze-out to provide correct relic\footnote{One can also achieve correct DM relic density, when the DM is out of equilibrium and is produced via decay or annihilation of particles in equilibrium catering to the possibility of freeze-in, see for example~\cite{Hall:2009bx}}, and since DM-SM interaction is responsible for maintaining the equilibrium, it can not be completely neglected.
+The scattering of DM with the SM via the same interaction can still be sizeable enough even if the annihilation cross section $2_{\rm DM} \to 2_{\rm SM}$ is low due to the large SM number density compared to equilibrium DM number density (A numerical estimate is presented later in Sec.~\ref{sec:equilibrium}).
+This helps DM to keep up with equilibrium while not heating up the dark sector until the DM freezes out, following the inequality condition ~\cite{yonit}: